FlorianMerkle/Deep-Learning-Reading-List/README.md

 # Intro
 This purpose of this repository is to home a list of papers I deem important for the areas I am interested in.
 I should have started this repo right when I started reading into deep learning.
 Instead I will now add the papers I have read in the past as I come across them again.
 Further I extend this list with topics I am researching.

+Some of these models, methods and architectures I have implemented from scratch.
+I am planning to extract them into seperate notebooks and upload them as I find time.

 ## Computer Vision

 ### Classification